Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Find license-compatible, risk-scored alternatives to a library or repo'.
-It uses a specific verb ('find') and resource ('alternatives'), and distinguishes itself from sibling tools like 'buygit_search' by noting that raw GitHub search lacks license/risk signals.
+The description clearly states the tool's action: 'Find license-compatible, risk-scored alternatives to a library or repo.'
+It differentiates from sibling tools like buygit_search by highlighting that GitHub search lacks license/risk signals, and the tool is distinct from other siblings like buygit_compare (comparison) or buygit_explain (explanation).
+The verb 'find' and resource 'alternatives' are specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.